mazlo/lodcc/README.md

 ##### Details on `--prepare-graph`

 This step is optional, but very convenient if you haven't prepared an edgelist from an RDF dataset before.
 You will need to decide if to use the database or a local file to read some required information (basically the filename and format).
+In case using a database you will need to provide the official mime-types in the columns for the datasets, e.g. `application_n_triples`.
+An example table setup can be found in [db/03-init-table-stats-result-step1-mysql.sql](db/03-init-table-stats-result-step1-mysql.sql).

-With this command an edgelist will be created for each RDF dataset that is passed to the command.
+The prepare-graph command creates a compact edgelist representation for each RDF dataset that is passed to the command.
 This is achieved by

 1. downloading each RDF dataset dump first, if not present.
 2. Extracting the dump, if necessary.
-3. Transforming the file (all files, if there is a nested folder structure, ignoring (many) non-RDF formats) into ntriples, if necessary.
+3. Transforming the file (all files, if there is a nested folder structure, ignoring (many) non-RDF formats) into n-triples, if necessary.
-4. Making a hashed edgelist from (all) ntriple-files.
+4. Making a hashed edgelist from (all) ntriple-files and combining this into a file called `data.edgelist.csv`.

 ##### Mandatory parameters